thirdtank/brut/brutrb.com/ai.md

-# AI Use and Notes
+# AI Declaration and Notes

 LLMs and AI tools are a current fact of life.
 We feel it's important to be realistic and up front about how they affect this project.